Litalhag/birthday-buddy/README.md

 ## Setup

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine [link]('https://github.com/Litalhag/birthday-buddy')
 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
 4. Run `npm start` to start the development server.